 - Ability to process information

-Location of tumor (as well as any swelling around the tumor) is responsible for the types of symptoms patients have.
+The location of the tumor and the swelling around the tumor are responsible for the types of symptoms that patients have.
 Changes in normal function may include:

 - Difficulty with coordination and walking